 - CCD/CMOS Cameras

 A CCD/CMOS “webcam-style” camera that inserts directly into the eyepiece holder of your telescope and plugs into a computer via USB is best for solar imaging.
-The extremely high frame rates of these cameras allows you to combat atmospheric turbulence for the best possible final image.
+The extremely high frame rates of these cameras allow you to combat atmospheric turbulence for the best possible final image.
 Keep in mind that you may have trouble reaching focus without a Barlow lens, particularly with some of the smaller H-Alpha solar scopes which have limited focus travel.
 Otherwise, the process is basically the same as lunar/planetary imaging.

 - Cell Phones